fenago/python-networking-sysadmins/development/lab_guides/Lab_10.md

 ![](./images/C13963_10_32.jpg)

-Figure 10.32: Standard data files that pandas read
+Caption: Standard data files that pandas read

 If the files are clean, pandas will read them properly.
 Sometimes, files are not clean, and changing function parameters may be required.
 It\'s